Advance care planning

 Forms and requirements for writing advance care directives vary between states and territories.
 For information specific to your state or territory, please visit Advance Care Planning Australia.

-Uploading your advance care plan to My Health Record
+Uploading your advance care planning documents to My Health Record

-You can add an advance care plan to your My Heath Record so it’s available to your treating doctors if ever needed.
+You can add your advance care directive to your My Heath Record so it’s available to your treating doctors if ever needed.

-You can also store the names of people you have shared your advance care plan with.
+You can also store the names of people you have shared your advance care directive with.

-Keeping your advance care plan up to date
+Keeping your advance care planning documents up to date

-It’s important to keep your advance care plan and advance care directive up to date.
-You can change both at any time.
+It’s important to keep your advance care directive up to date.
+You can change it at any time.
 You can then give copies of your most up-to-date directive to your family and all your health professionals.
 The most recent version available is the one that will be followed.

 - when your preferences change